xcore/sw_display_controller/app_display_spectrum_demo/doc_quickstart/quickstart.rst

   * module_slicekit_support,
   * module_lcd,

 together to create a level-meter kind of spectral display on an LCD for a simulated signal.
-This application demonstrates real-time rendering and display of spectrum by taking short-time fourier transform.
+This application demonstrates the real-time rendering and the display of spectrum by taking short-time fourier transform.

 Hardware Setup
 ++++++++++++++